How You Can Help

 From time to time, CDWK runs fund-raising campaigns for specific projects.

-CDWK has recently started a contingency fund so that money is always readily available to cover the following:
+CDWK has recently launched a contingency fund so that money is always readily available to cover the following:

-- Rescuing vulnerable (abandoned, injured, abused, and sick) dogs from Kathmandu streets.
+-Rescuing vulnerable (abandoned, injured, abused, and sick) dogs from local streets.

 We also welcome fund-rising initiatives that our supporters may wish to undertake.
 If you are interested in fund-raising on our behalf, please contact us so that we can work with you on a suitable campaign.